dista/g-web-downloader/README.md

 ## usage

-change main() function to suite your own requirement
+change main() function to suite your own requirement, such as downloading Lua references from lua.org, Using corret filter you can download the reference perfectly -- see example below:)

 ## example